Skip to main content

 HIGH PREVALENCE

-Wheat-based noodles and products are staples
+Wheat noodles and wheat products are everyday staples

 COMMONLY FOUND IN: